Nathanos56/CS260-Startup/README.md

   - Upload: an API for users to upload their images to the MongoDB database
   - recent-images-api: an API for the homepage that grabs the three most recent images in the Google Drive
 - These endpoints are called from the front end

+- ## Login Deliverable
+- This website does not support new user registration because I don't want the public to have access to the admin page.
+I have created credentials for the TAs that I will delete when the course ends.
+- The users can enter their name on the homepage when they upload an image.
+- Existing users are authenticated and given a token that expires every hour.
+- User images are stored in MongoDB until they are accepted or rejected by an admin.
+- Credentials are also encrypted and stored in MongoDB.
+- Users cannot access the admin page unless they log in.
+The accept and reject API calls also validate the user (in case the token expires).

 ## Websocket Deliverable
 -